apache/druid/docs/querying/sql-metadata-tables.md

 ### SERVER_PROPERTIES table

-The `server_properties` table exposes th runtime properties configured on for each Druid server.
+The `server_properties` table exposes the runtime properties configured on for each Druid server.
 Each row represents a single property key-value pair associated with a specific server.

 |Column|Type|Notes|
 |------|-----|-----|